samuel/go-thrift/README.md

 The "parser" subdirectory contains a Thrift IDL parser, and "generator" contains a Go code generator.
 It could be extended to include other languages in the future.

+How to use the generator:

+    $ go install github.com/samuel/go-thrift/generator

+    $ generator --help
+    Usage of parsimony: [options] inputfile outputfile
+      -go.binarystring=false: Always use string for binary instead of []byte -go.json.enumname=false: For JSON marshal enums by name instead of value -go.packagename="": Override the package name
+      -go.pointers=false: Make all fields pointers

+    $ mkdir $GOPATH/src/cassandra
+    $ generator cassandra.thrift $GOPATH/cassandra/thrift.go

+    # Then can import "cassandra"